pnochisaki/young-inglewood/_content/pages/membership.md

   - question: What is included in an FYI membership?
-    answer: "FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, complimentary estate tastings, concierge service, access to member only events, and the flexibility to customize their membership at any time. "
+    answer: "FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, complimentary estate tastings, access to member only events, and the flexibility to customize their membership at any time. "
   - question: Why join the Friends of Young Inglewood membership?
+    answer: >-
-    answer: Our FYI membership is a welcoming group of wine enthusiasts.
+      Our FYI membership is a welcoming group of wine enthusiasts.
 FYI members receive wine twice a year and have the opportunity to meet at FYI member exclusive events.
 These events bring likeminded folks together to bond over our delicious wine and excellent food.

+      <br> <br>

-Members love bringing friends to their complimentary estate tasting to share our wines and unforgettable property.
+      Members love bringing friends to their complimentary tastings to share our wines and unforgettable organically farmed estate.
 Members can even transfer one of their complimentary wine tastings to friends for their use.
   - question: Why do folks love Young Inglewood wine?
     answer: >-
       Fans of Young Inglewood wines love the versatility of our wines.
 We have cracked the code on complexity and depth of flavor while maintaining our wines’ approachability and flexibility with food.
-Fans are just as likely to open our bottles to enjoy alongside a delicious meal as they are to savor our bottle over a delightful fireside chat.
+Fans are just as likely to open our bottles to enjoy alongside a delicious meal as they are to savor our bottle over a fireside chat.

-      <br><br>
+      <br> <br>

       Wine cellar enthusiasts love the ageability of our wines.
 Fans love the smoothness and finish of our older vintages.

-      <br><br>
+      <br> <br>

       Our estate tasting experience brings fans back again and again.
 They love the beauty of our property and comment on how aptly it reflects our elegant and delicious wine.
+  - answer: >-
-  - answer: We ship wine to you twice a year.
+      We ship wine to you twice a year.
 The month before your shipment, on the Club Shipments tab, you will see what wines our winemakers have included for you in the current shipment for your wine membership.

+      <br> <br>

-We will also include a couple of optional winemaker selections for you to add to or substitute in your shipment.
+      Our winemakers have also included a couple of optional wine selections for you to add to or substitute in your shipment.
 You have the flexibility to decide and customize your wine selections for each shipment.
     question: How do I customize my membership?
   - answer: >-
       Yes, by appointment only, <a target="_blank"